THE LATIN VULGATE-PAR EXCELLENCE

 'Jus proprietatis' on the imprimatur page (back of title page)

 Note: As stated above, the third printing (1894) is labeled as the "Fifth edition".
 Either there were more editions between the year 1881 and 1894 that I have not yet found or there were a few intermediary editions of the biblical text that were not printed.
-I have seen reference to an 1883 edition, but never discovered a copy.
+I have seen reference to an 1883 edition, but I have never discovered a copy.

 The title page is faced by a page on the left containing a full color map of "Palestine au temps de N.S.
 (Notre Seigneur) "